-Construction clients value our extensive experience in litigation involving claims for delay and defect in construction, design, or products, as well as claims brought by injured workers under Oregon's Employer Liability Act.
-We excel at aggressively but efficiently litigating complex, multi-party construction claims, working to defeat the plaintiff's claims while we also prosecute claims against other liable parties.
+Construction clients and their insurers value our extensive experience in litigation involving claims for delay and defect in construction, design, or products, as well as claims brought by injured workers under Oregon’s Employer Liability Act.
+We excel at aggressively but efficiently litigating complex, multi-party construction claims, working to defeat the plaintiff’s claims while we also prosecute claims against other liable parties.
 Effective use of electronic discovery is a key component of our efficiency and success, especially when a case involves hundreds of thousands of documents.

 Cosgrave represents clients throughout the construction industry, including developers, engineers, architects, contractors, building materials manufacturers and suppliers, and insurance professionals.
 Our experience also runs the gamut:

 - Contract disputes